 B. Using a capo to raise the pitch of the Strumstick: See Capo Use page.

-C. Combining Retuning and Capo use
+C. Combining Retuning and Capo use.

 One example: Capo at 3rd fret shifts D Strumstick to key of G.

-If you had retuned the Strumstick to key of C ( C, F, C tuning), capo at 3rd fret gives Key of F.
+If you had retuned the Strumstick to key of C ( C, F, C tuning), capo at 3rd fret gives Key of F. There are very many possible combinations.

 D. Using Chords from the Desired key found on the Strumstick in its primary tuning.